 The Tufts Biotech Group (TBG) is an active, business-oriented organization of scientists and physician scientists.
 They focus on interactions with business leaders in health and life sciences and support a robust program of speakers.

 Tufts Biomedical Queer Alliance connects and supports the lesbian, gay, bisexual, transgender, and queer (LGBTQ+) community at the Tufts University Health Sciences Campus in Boston.

 GWiSE is is a cross-campus group that connects and supports the graduate women in STEM fields.
 The group is also a local chapter of the New England area GWiSE.

-SPINES has a goal of providing educational, professional, academic, and social support through events to underrepresented students, postdocs, staff, and their allies.
-SPINES leadership consists of GSBS students and fellows and strives to establish a welcoming community at GSBS where people of all feel nurtured and supported in achieving their scientific, personal, and intellectual goals.
+SPINES/SACNAS is an inclusive organization dedicated to fostering the success of underrepresented students, postdocs, staff, and their allies by providing educational, professional, academic, and social support through events.
+The SPINES/SACNAS leadership consists of GSBS students and fellows and strives to establish a welcoming community at GSBS where people of all feel nurtured and supported in achieving their scientific, personal, and intellectual goals.

 Black Students Association